eda-aty/tableau-healthcare-project/README.md

 -  Kaggle → Dataset source

-## 🎯 Business Problem
+## 🎯 Business Questions
-Patient no-shows create significant challenges for healthcare providers:
+Patient no-shows create significant challenges for healthcare providers.

-- Lost revenue from unused appointment slots

-- Increased wait times for other patients

-- Inefficient use of staff and resources

-- Potential negative impact on patient health outcomes

 By analyzing no-show patterns, we can uncover who is most likely to miss appointments, when it happens most often, and why, enabling targeted interventions such as reminder systems, scheduling adjustments, and patient education.
----

-## 🔎 Business Questions

-Before analysis, the following questions guided the project:
+🔎 Before analysis, the following questions guided the project:

 - What is the overall patient no-show rate?